 ‘The only answer to cope with higher energy prices, I’m afraid, is for all of us to be more energy efficient and we will be contacting all our British Gas customers to show how they can save energy to try and offset these price rises.’

-If you want to see how much you could save by switching to a different supplier, go to Compare and switch.
+If you want to see how much you could save by switching to a different supplier, go to the Switch with Which? site.

 Alternatively, call the Switch with Which? freephone helpline on 0800 533 011.
 It is open 8.30am to 6pm Monday to Friday, and 9am to 1pm on Saturday.